strongbrewio/strongbrewio.github.io/_posts/1863-11-19-gettysburg-address.md

 navigation: false
 title: Gettysburg Address
 date: 1863-11-19 10:18:00
-tags: fiction
+tags: awesomeness
 subclass: 'post tag-fiction'
-author: abraham
+author: brechtbilliet
-categories: abraham
+categories: brechtbilliet
 ---

 Fourscore and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal.